Online, in-person or both: Across Virginia, school reopening is the hot-button issue of the summer

 Lynchburg City Schools administrators hope to have the division’s youngest students in school buildings two days per week when school reopens in August, and all students receiving in-person instruction by September.

 When school resumes on Aug.
-24 – seven school days later than the originally scheduled return date of Aug.
-12 – students in grades Pre-K through five will attend school in person two days a week and learn through online/at-home instruction the remaining days.
+24 — seven school days later than the originally scheduled return date of Aug.
+12 — students in pre-K through fifth grade will attend school in person two days a week and learn through online/at-home instruction the remaining days.

 By September, the district hopes to have all students learning in person two days a week.